Kullamannen by UTMB® · North Shore

 Road

 Out of the woods onto residential roads.
-Good spot to pass people if you got stuck in the trail section.
+Good spot to pass people.

 Miles 4 – 4.8: Residential Roads